 , which represents HTTP request-response exchange and WebSocket connection, respectively.
 These APIs are asynchronous and designed to conform the relevant RFC specifications, i.e. RFC2616 and RFC6455, from a pragmatic perspective.

 Let's take a look at the APIs by building an echo fragment which simply respond to the client with whatever data the client sent.
 The data to exchange between server and client is a chunk of the Chunked transfer encoding in case of HTTP, and a text frame and a binary frame in case of WebSocket.
-Before getting started, be sure that you have Java 8+ and Maven 3+ installed.
+Before getting started, be sure that you have Java 8+ installed.

-Add a io.cettia.asity:asity-http:2.0.0
+Add a io.cettia.asity:asity-http:3.0.0

-(Javadoc) as a dependency of your fragment.
+(Javadoc) as a dependency of your web fragment.

 <dependency>